How to install Android on Raspberry Pi 3 B+

 5. Wait while the Android on Raspberry Pi 3 B+ update image downloads.
 The time for this will vary depending on the speed of your internet connection.

-6. Once the download has completed, click the red Install button in the bottom right of your device's screen.
+6. Once the download has been completed, click the red Install button in the bottom right of your device's screen.

 It's as easy as that to update Android on Raspberry Pi 3 B+ manually!